 So, here we have the ethereal, light as helium Nonna’s Meatballs ($14), and oven-baked Pasta al Forno ($22) – both outstanding.
 The popular, crowd pleasing free-range-Chicken Scarpiello ($24), and Risotto of the Day prove the chef’s chops in the kitchen.
 House pizzas are modeled on the chewy, charred, and blistered crust Margherita version from 220 year old Pizzeria Brandi in Naples – a good call in this thin-crust-pizza-manic world.
 And you can’t turn away from the selection of cheesecakes, mousse pies, and other Italian-American favorites – all heavenly.

-EAT: Soosh.
-Hidden away in the enclosed connector between The Stamford Crowne Plaza (see below) and Holiday Inn Express, all that search and confusion you’re bound to experience hunting for Soosh melts away into something akin to nirvana once you sit down and eat.
+EAT: Soosh – now located at the Stamford JCC.
 I don’t usually get all hyped up about sushi places, but this one – certified Kosher at that – surpasses most, if not all (mostly unkosher) places I’ve ever experienced.
 The Specialty Rolls ($14-$18) are my favorite – amalgams of sweet, salty, soft and crunchy fish and vegetables of the highest and freshest quality.
 For those who want their fish cooked, Soosh also provides toothsome white fish, salmon, cod and sea bass dishes along with soups, salads and special vegan meals.
-My only complaint – the space, while contemporary and cool, is too small to accommodate a growing foodie crowd.
-So, Soosh – just FYI – you need to expand!

 EAT: Teff.
 This Ethiopian grain has been called a “superfood,” “the new quinoa” and so many other superlatives, you’ll feel healthy just dining on the spongy teff-based bread (injera) alone.
 But this bread is merely the delivery device for the excellent stews and warm salads the emerge from the kitchen.
 Vegans will adore all the vegetarian offerings, which make great use of beans, greens and other veggies ($17 includes four small portions and two injera).
 Meat lovers won’t feel left out either, with tasty chicken, beef and lamb on offer ($23 for spiced lamb cubes and two vegan dishes).
 For now Teff is awaiting its liquor license so bring your own bottles of wine, and they’ll supply the stemware (no corkage fee!).